-Roe v.
-Wade is in danger, say abortion rights backers
+Abortion rights backers: Supreme Court’s Texas ruling shows Roe v.
+Wade is in danger

 “The remaining questions,” she said, “are how and when it falls.”

-Not all abortion rights proponents are as pessimistic.
-The court’s order went out of its way to say the abortion providers and civil rights groups that challenged the Texas law “raised serious questions regarding the constitutionality of the Texas law at issue.”
+Not all proponents of abortion rights are as pessimistic as those who insisted the 5-to-4 vote had effectively overruled Roe.
+The court’s order was based on legal procedure, and it went out of its way to say abortion providers and civil rights groups “raised serious questions regarding the constitutionality of the Texas law at issue.”

-But the court’s willingness to let the ban on most abortions after about six weeks of pregnancy proceed while those questions are settled will affect, by the clinics’ estimate, more than 80 percent of women who would typically seek abortions in the nation’s second-largest state.
-The law does not include exceptions for pregnancies that result from rape or incest.
+But the court’s willingness to let a ban on most abortions after about six weeks of pregnancy proceed while those questions are settled will affect, by the clinics’ estimate, more than 80% of women who would typically seek abortions in the nation’s second-largest state.

-Permitting women to end their pregnancies only in the first few weeks, before many women even realize they are pregnant, is far from what Roe and the follow-up Planned Parenthood v.
-Casey dictate, abortion rights groups say.
+Permitting women to end their pregnancies only in the first few weeks, before many might even realize they are pregnant, is far from the rights Roe and the follow-up Planned Parenthood v.
+Casey guarantee, abortion rights groups say.

 The court’s action “set back the hands of time, essentially allowing Texas to be a pre-Roe state,” said Alexis McGill Johnson, president and chief executive of the Planned Parenthood Federation of America.

-If doubts about the future of Roe were one take-away, the court’s brief order contained two other important lessons about the current Supreme Court.
+If doubts about the future of Roe were one takeaway, the court’s brief order contained two other important lessons about the current Supreme Court.

-One is that on some of the most important issues facing the court, Chief Justice John G. Roberts Jr. is no longer able to impose the kind of middle-ground outcomes he often favors.
+One is that Chief Justice John Roberts Jr. is no longer able to impose the kind of middle-ground compromises he often favors when the court faces important, controversial issues.

-Not a single one of his fellow conservatives joined his call to hold what he called a “not only unusual, but unprecedented,” law in abeyance until lower courts and the justices could examine it more closely.
+None of his fellow conservatives joined his call to hold what he called a “not only unusual, but unprecedented,” law in abeyance until lower courts and the justices could examine it more closely.

-That should be worrisome to those who think Roberts can forge compromise and good news to some conservatives who feel Roberts can be an impediment.
+That should be worrisome to liberals who see Roberts as their best hope to forge narrow and incremental compromises, and good news to some conservatives who feel Roberts can be an impediment.

 As conservative legal commentator Ed Whelan wrote Thursday: “One bright note for those who fear that the Chief holds extraordinary sway over a couple of his conservative colleagues is that neither of them went south with him.”

-The other take-away is that the court’s majority is comfortable establishing bold precedents in the emergency applications that come before the court, without the customary detailed briefing and argument that accompany cases on the regular docket.
+The other takeaway is that the court’s conservative majority is comfortable establishing bold precedents in the emergency applications that come before the court, without the customary detailed briefing and argument that accompany cases on the regular docket.

-Increasingly frustrated liberal justices, routinely outvoted in these emergency cases, sounded off in Wednesday’s midnight opinion.
+Increasingly frustrated liberal justices, routinely outvoted in these emergency cases, sounded off.

-Justice Elena Kagan said her colleagues on the other side “barely bother” to explain why “a challenge to an obviously unconstitutional abortion regulation backed by a wholly unprecedented enforcement scheme is unlikely to prevail.”
+Justice Elena Kagan wrote that her colleagues on the other side “barely bother” to explain why “a challenge to an obviously unconstitutional abortion regulation backed by a wholly unprecedented enforcement scheme is unlikely to prevail.”

 She added: “The majority’s decision is emblematic of too much of this Court’s shadow-docket decisionmaking — which every day becomes more unreasoned, inconsistent, and impossible to defend.”